Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 ## Results

-### Resulting findings
+### Resulting findings High5 with PDOK

-The following findings were encountered during the High5 session and are listed per requirement
+The following findings were encountered during the High5 session with PDOK and are listed per requirement

 #### Requirement 1 and 2: OGC API Features Core and INSPIRE-MIF document